echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 without either the knowledge or consultation of end users, as outlined in {{RFC8890}}.

-NB Whilst it is reasonable to counter that VPNs also establish opaque paths, a primary difference is that the use of a VPN is a deliberate act by the user, rather than a choice made by client software, potentially without either the knowledge and/or consent of the end- user or device owner.
+Whilst it is reasonable to counter that VPNs also establish opaque paths, a primary difference is that the use of a VPN is a deliberate act by the user, rather than a choice made by client software, potentially without either the knowledge and/or consent of the end- user or device owner.

 {{RFC7258}} discusses the critical need to protect users' privacy when developing IETF specifications and also recognises that making networks unmanageable to mitigate pervasive monitoring is not an acceptable outcome.

 {{RFC8404}} discusses current security and network operations as well as management practices that may be impacted by the shift to